Vishal-Bisht/Prescripto/README.md

 - **Authentication:** JWT (JSON Web Tokens)
 - **Other:** Multer (file uploads), ESLint (code quality)

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements and bug fixes.

-## License

-This project is licensed under the MIT License.

----

 **Prescripto** — Simplifying healthcare, one appointment at a time.